Tour of Britain Women: History

-Just a week after this SweetSpot received the news that the Women's Tour had been granted a place on the UCI calendar for May 2014, being granted what was the highest possible ranking for a stage race (2.1) at the time.
+In October 2013, it was announced that the Women's Tour had been granted a place on the UCI calendar for May 2014, being granted what was the highest possible ranking for a stage race (2.1) at the time.
 This put it instantly on a par with the world's top races for women.
 The first edition was a widely acclaimed success, attracting the world's top riders and teams and widespread media coverage for women's cycling in the UK.

-While the first edition of the race took place in May (Wednesday 7 - Sunday 11), the second edition in 2015 moved to a mid-June position, a slot it has held on the UCI calendar ever since – with the exception of the 2021 edition, where it was delayed to October due to the COVID-19 pandemic.
+While the first edition of the race took place in May, the second edition in 2015 moved to a mid-June position, a slot it has held on the UCI calendar ever since – with the exception of the 2021 edition, where it was delayed to October due to the COVID-19 pandemic.

 In 2016, the race became a part of the inaugural UCI Women's World Tour, the leading series of races for professional women cyclists.

 In 2017, the finished in London for the first time in race history, with Belgian rider Jolien D'Hoore winning the stage.
 Wales hosted the race for the first time in 2018, with the final stage taking place between Dolgellau and Colwyn Bay.
 The Women's Tour expanded to six days for the first time in 2019.
 The increase in days also heralded a slight shift of event days, as the race ran from Monday to Saturday.

 SweetSpot announced in March 2020 that the planned seventh edition of the race, scheduled to take place between Monday 8 and Saturday 13 June, was postponed owing to the COVID-19 pandemic.
 The race's Grand Départ in Bicester, Oxfordshire and final stage in Suffolk had already been announced.
 Organisers said that they "hope to work with the UCI and British Cycling to find an alternative date in the international cycling calendar for the race to take place should conditions permit."
 On 4 May, the 2020 Tour was cancelled.
 In February 2021, the 2021 Women's Tour was postponed from June to October.

 The 2022 race returned to its traditional calendar slot in June, with a mountain top finish at Black Mountain in the Brecon Beacons.

-SweetSpot announced the 2023 race route on 9 March 2023.
-The race will include five stages and is scheduled to start in Stratford-upon-Avon on June 7, and finish in Birmingham on June 11.
-SweetSpot warned that the loss of key sponsors had left a shortfall in funding and that urgent additional income was required to ensure that the race could go ahead.
+SweetSpot announced the 2023 race route on 9 March 2023, but warned that the loss of key sponsors (such as previous vehicle partner Škoda) and increased running costs (20% higher than 2022 race) had left a shortfall in funding and that urgent additional income was required to ensure that the race could go ahead.
+On 31 March 2023, SweetSpot announced that the race would go on hiatus in 2023, in light of the above financial issues.
+In January 2024, organiser and promoter SweetSpot entered liquidation and the race was removed from the 2024 calendar.